mainwp/mainwp.dev/memory-bank/techContext.md

 8. **Git**: Version control system for managing source code and documentation.

+9. **Pronamic WP Documentor**: Tool used to extract WordPress hooks (actions and filters) from PHP source code.

+10. **Python**: Used for the categorization script that organizes hooks into functional categories.

+11. **Bash Scripts**: Used for automation of the documentation generation process.

 ## Development Setup

 1. **Local Environment**:
    - PHP 7.4+ installed locally for testing phpDocumentor
    - Git for version control
    - Text editor or IDE (e.g., VSCode, PHPStorm)
+   - Python 3.6+ for running the hooks categorization script
+   - Composer for PHP dependencies

 2. **GitHub Repository**:
    - Repository for the MainWP.dev documentation project